srl-labs/containerlab/docs/manual/nodes.md

 Binds defined on multiple levels (defaults -> kind -> node) will be merged with the duplicated values removed (the lowest level takes precedence).

+When a bind with the same destination is defined on multiple levels, the lowest level takes precedence.
+This allows to override the binds defined on the higher levels.

 ### ports

 To bind the ports between the lab host and the containers the users can populate the `ports` object inside the node: